OluwoleOkunola/Operation-Wounded-Bear/README.md

 - Block initial Malware infection
 - Prevent downloading of executables Using an Intrusion Prevention
 - Create alert for infections
-- Remove malware from initially infected machine
+- Remove malware from previously infected machine
 - Find and remove other instances of malware

 <br />